daniil/union-booth/README.md

 - In **General** tab, change *Build mode* to "Dockerfile", keep *Dockerfile path* as `Dockefile`
 - In **Resources** tab, change *vCPU* to `1` and *RAM* to `512`.
 - In **Storage** tab, click **+ Add**, change *Mount point* to `/mnt/static` and size to `10` GB
+- In **Port** tab, add `8080` as a port and in *Advanced settings* under meatball menu ensure the *Publicly* setting is checked

 Go back to environment page (ie: production), click **+ Add** and then *Database* (twice):

 - Enter `union-booth-postgres` as a name, `POSTGRESQL` as a *Type*, `12` as a *Version*
 - Enter `union-booth-redis` as a name, `REDIS` as a *Type*, `6` as a *Version*

+On an environment page, click on each database and under **Actions** select *Deploy*.
+You might need to deploy it one at a time.
+You might also get some deploy errors (Redis in particular), but try the full deploy process described below anyway.

 Go back to application page, click **+ Add**, then *Database* and then select both `Union-Booth-Redis` and `Union-Booth-Postgres` databases you have added.
 It might take a while for DB to appear in the list or try refreshing the environment and application pages.

-On an application page go into *Environment Variables* tab and under *Secret variables*, in a kebab menu, *Create alias* for following keys:
+On an application page go into *Environment Variables* tab and under *Secret variables*, in a meatball menu, *Create alias* for following keys:

 - `QOVERY_REDIS_*********_HOST` to `QOVERY_REDIS_HOST`
 - `QOVERY_REDIS_*********_PORT` to `QOVERY_REDIS_PORT`